 The combination of modularization options with the editorial system and reuse of previously translated sentences yielded numerous synergies with great saving potential."
 Meanwhile, the Marketing department uses a largely automated translation process for its product data: All source-language texts are collected and automatically handed over to the individual language service providers once a week.

 The professionalization of the entire translation management was also accompanied by growing awareness of the significance of consistent terminology at all levels.
 A terminology group that was established especially for this purpose took on the subject and has coordinated the continuous filling of the database ever since.
 Like the translation memory, the terminology system is also accessible to editors, translators, and reviewers alike.
 Meanwhile, the people involved have access to comprehensive, standardized corporate terminology that contributes to the high quality of source texts and translations.

 Following the initial installation of the Across Language Server in 2007, extensions were implemented as early as 2009 and 2011.
 These concerned the translation of software texts and product data.
-In the future, the company plans to implement linguistic authoring assistance in collaboration with Congree Language Technologies GmbH, a subsidiary of Across Systems.
+In the future, the company plans to implement linguistic authoring assistance in collaboration with Congree Language Technologies GmbH.

 Get Case Study by E-mail

 - Globally leading manufacturer of precision instruments for chemical analysis

 - Industries: Chemical, petrochemical, and pharmaceutical industry, food industry, metal and electronics industry, water and environmental analytics